Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Using the `FormTrainingClient`, you can train a machine-learned model on your own form types.
 The resulting model will be able to recognize values from the types of forms it was trained on.
 You can train your custom model with multiple form types.
 Once trained, you can use your custom models to recognize forms of these form types.
 If you prefer a graphical user interface to do that training, you can use the service's [labeling tool][fr-labeling-tool].

-##### Training without labels
-A model trained without labels uses machine learning to understand the layout and relationships between field names and values in your forms.
-The learning algorithm clusters the training forms by type and learns what fields and tables are present in each form type.

-This approach doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first when training custom models.

-##### Training with labels
-A model trained with labels uses machine learning to recognize values you specify by adding labels to your training forms.
-The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to recognize just those values you are interested in.

-This approach can result in better-performing models, and those models can work with more complex form structures.

-You can also use the [labeling tool][fr-labeling-tool] to create labels.

 #### Managing Custom Models
 Using the `FormTrainingClient`, you can get, list, and delete the custom models you've trained.